MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 <!-- Device-RotateRecoveryPasswords-Description-Begin -->
 <!-- Description-Source-DDF -->
-Allows admin to push one-time rotation of all numeric recovery passwords for OS and Fixed Data drives on an Azure Active Directory or hybrid-joined device.
+Allows admin to push one-time rotation of all numeric recovery passwords for OS and Fixed Data drives on a Microsoft Entra ID or hybrid-joined device.

 This policy is Execute type and rotates all numeric passwords when issued from MDM tools.